-This topic lists and defines key terms and phrases that are relevant to Google Play Billing.
+This topic lists and defines key terms and phrases that are relevant Google Play's billing system.

-You can use Google Play Billing to sell the following types of digital content:
+You can use Google Play to sell the following types of digital content:

 One-time products: A one-time product is content that users can purchase with a single, non-recurring charge to the user's form of payment.
 Examples of one-time products include additional game levels, premium loot boxes, and media files.
 One-time products are either consumable or non-consumable: